Visa-Free Travel to South Korea: Eligible Countries and Special Visa-Free Policies

 K-ETA Exemption as of 2026

-You may be wondering if K-ETA turns into an impediment instead of an incentive for those who plan to visit South Korea.
 In 2023, the South Korean government announced K-ETA exemption for 22 countries to be implemented from April 1, 2023 to December 31, 2024.
 In December 2024, the Korean government through Ministry of Foreign Affairs (MOFA) announced one year extension of K-ETA exemption from January 1, 2025 to December 31, 2025.
-More recently, in December 2025, it was announced that K-ETA exemption would be extended for another year, which is to be effective from January 1, 2026 to December 31, 2026.
+More recently, in December 2025, it was announced that K-ETA exemption would be extended for another year, which is from January 1, 2026 to December 31, 2026.
 The list of countries that are exempted for 2026 is the same with the original announcement in 2023.

-If you are a country that is included in the K-ETA exemption countries / special regions below, you don’t need K-ETA for visiting South Korea:
+If you are from a country that is included in the K-ETA exemption countries / special regions below, you don’t need K-ETA for visiting South Korea:

 – Asia: Hong Kong, Japan, Macao, Singapore, Taiwan